near-examples/workshop--exploring-assemblyscript-contracts/README.md

 - a **scavenger hunt** through several AssemblyScript projects to get you quickly oriented
 - a **debugging challenge** to fix a few failing unit tests with broken contracts
+- a **development lifecycle challenge** to guide you through NEAR platform tools for testing
 - a **design challenge** to create new contracts and related models that satisfy a set of requirements

 **Prerequisites**